yycyjqc/yycyjqc.github.io/README.md

 # A blog

-This is where Mu-An writes her stuff and messes around every once in a while.
-See the messes [here](https://github.com/muan/muan.github.com/releases).
+This is where Sean writes her stuff and messes around every once in a while.

 ## Development